 The first ‘impressionist’ exhibition was held in April 1874; it was a contemporary critic who gave the gallery the term ‘impressionist’.
 The critic intended this as a criticism – the fact the paintings weren’t finished with neat lines.
 But the artists took ‘impressionism’ as a fitting label for the art they were pursuing.

-This impressionist exhibition was a key moment in the development of modern art, it featured leading impressionists, such as Renoir, Degas, Pissarro, Cézanne, Guillaumin.
-It enabled these free thinking artists to break away from the conservative art world dominating the Salon de Paris.
-The exhibition attracted a decent attendance, though it still took time for impressionism to take off.
+This impressionist exhibition was a key moment in the development of modern art; it featured leading impressionists, such as Renoir, Degas, Pissarro, Cézanne, Guillaumin.
+It enabled these free-thinking artists to break away from the conservative art world that dominated the Salon de Paris.
+The exhibition attracted a decent attendance, although it still took time for impressionism to take off.

 At the turn of the century, Monet became increasingly famous and popular as an artist.
 This enabled him to earn a good living.
 He used these funds to develop a formal garden which included a lily pond surrounded by weeping willows and a Japanese bridge.
 This proved an ideal setting for many series of paintings, such as his water lilies and bridge over a pond.
 For Monet, nature was a significant influence, and he spent hours absorbed in nature – especially at his garden in Giverny.

 “The richness I achieve comes from nature, the source of my inspiration. ”